josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_genocides_and_paedophiles.md

 Without integration authority across power gradients,
 accountability will cluster at the operational layer.

-Stability will consistently outweigh structural reckoning.
+Stability considerations may outweigh structural reckoning.

 ---